davma-io-images/vault-ui/README.md

 Visiting ``http://localhost:8200/ui`` in a browser loads the Vault UI, where:

 - Select the number of keys needed to unlock the vault
-- Have to download the json file with the keys
+- Download the json file with the keys

 Now you can access to unlock the vault